ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 - The mastery increases when the latest scores of the student are higher than the average score of all linked exercises and vice versa.
 - The mastery increases when the student proportionally achieved more points in exercises marked as hard compared to the distribution of points in the competency and vice versa.
 - A similar measurement applies to easy exercises, where the mastery is decreased for achieving proportionally more points in easy exercises.
 - If the student quickly solves programming exercises with a score of at least 80% based on the amount of pushes, the mastery increases.
-There is no decrease in mastery for slower student!
+There is no decrease in mastery for slower students!

 Manage Competencies
 ^^^^^^^^^^^^^^^^^^^^